Me as a designer:

 • Service Design tools

-A wide range of tools suited for all sorts of projects such as: Customer journey mapping, Service blueprints, Business model canvas, Value proposition canvas etc. Research tools: safaris, probes, questionnaires, interviews, observation etc. Prototyping and testing.
+A wide range of tools suited for all sorts of projects such as: The double/triple diamond iterative process, Customer journey mapping, Service blueprints, Business model canvas, Value proposition canvas etc. Research tools: safaris, probes, questionnaires, interviews, observation etc. Prototyping and testing.

 Katariina interviewing someone on a train platform